revl/anglicize/README.md

         result = Anglicize.anglicize(utf8_byte_string)

-   Note that Unicode characters must be converted to a UTF-8 byte string prior to feeding them to the method using ``str.encode``:
+   Note that Unicode strings first must be converted to UTF-8 byte strings using ``str.encode()`` before they can be passed to the method:

         result = Anglicize.anglicize(u'retour de la même idée'.encode('UTF-8'))